Disclaimer

 Pomeranian Shedding Guide: How to Deal with Pomeranian Shedding

-How Much do Pomeranians Shed?
+How Much Do Pomeranians Shed?

-They shed heavily especially during the Spring and Fall.
+They shed heavily, especially during the Spring and Fall.
 This heavy shedding season lasts for 2-4 weeks.
 This shedding becomes excessive if your dog is not groomed regularly.

-At what age do Pomeranians Start Shedding?
+At What Age Do Pomeranians Start Shedding?

-Shedding is natural and all dogs experience a certain level of shedding.
+Shedding is natural, and all dogs experience a certain level of shedding.
 This is due to the essential growth and regeneration of hair in dogs.

-Is there a Pomeranian Shedding Stage?
+Is there a Pomeranian Puppy Shedding Stage?

 All Pomeranian puppies enter a phase of relatively fast transition where the puppy coat sheds off and is replaced by the elegant adult coat.
 Young Pom puppies have a single coat that is very soft and short.